MpStyle/mwat/README.md

 I know, it isn't clear, let me try to explain with an example.

 ## Preamble
-I like to develop web apps.
-The web technologies are very attractive, easy to understand and use.
+I like developing web apps.
+The web technologies are very attractive, easy to understand and to use.
-I have found a boring point about these technologies: the translation.
+A boring point about these technologies is the translation.
-There are a lot of js libraries to permit the translations, but i don't like them: they aren't intuitive (easy to use) and the result user experience isn't good (loading...).
+There are a lot of Javascript libraries to permit the translations, but I don't like them: they aren't intuitive (easy to use) and the user experience isn't good (loading...).

 ## The example
-My web project has this struccture:
+My web project has this structure:
 - app
   - languages
     - it.json